joustava/CarND-AdvancedLaneFinding-P2/WRITEUP.md

 ## 2.3 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image

+The perspecitve transform requires the knowledge of a set of source points which then are mapped onto desired destination points.
+We could find them manually but trying to find both sets automatically seems a good usecase for resuing the previous [lane finding project]() solution.

+As example input to this step of the pipeline we use the output image of the previous stage: a binary thresholded image.

+[WIP]
 ...to transform an image such that we are effectivly viewing objects from  different angle or directon.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: